 Submersible pumps are also great for pushing water up far distances, making them ideal for water sources that aren’t close to their point of use.

 For more information, check out our article on the best submersible pumps for deep wells.
-Submersible pumps can be used for both deep well and surface water applications.
+Submersible pumps can be used for both deep wells and surface water applications.

 Above-Ground Jet Pump

-Jet pumps are reliable, durable, and come in a variety of sizes to meet virtually any pumping need.
+Jet pumps are reliable and durable, and come in a variety of sizes to meet virtually any pumping need.

 One of the disadvantages of an above-ground jet pump is that they have a 25-foot minimum intake head.
-This means that the water source cannot be greater than 25 feet in vertical distance from the pump.
+This means the water source cannot be greater than 25 feet vertical from the pump.
 This can pose problems for rivers or lakes with an elevated bank.

 Rivers or lakes that have dramatic changes in tide may not provide a consistently dry location for the pump to stay since above-ground pumps cannot be submerged.

 For more information, check out our article on the best jet pumps.
-Jet pumps work for both shallow well and surface water applications.
+Jet pumps work for both shallow wells and surface water applications.